Ayush10/leon/packages/leon/README.md

 ### Partner Assistant

-Leon tells you about other personal assistants.
+tridev tells you about other personal assistants.

 #### Usage